 - Piled onto a bread roll for meatball subs.

-- Stuffed into pita or added to flatbread with vegetables and hummus.
+- Stuffed into pita bread or added to flatbread with vegetables and hummus.
 You could also swap the chicken in these lettuce wraps for meatballs.

 - Served with mashed potatoes and gravy (we did this for our Swedish meatballs recipe)

-- To refrigerate RAW meatball mixture: You can refrigerate raw meatball mixture overnight and bake it the next day.
+- Refrigerate RAW meatball mixture: You can refrigerate raw meatball mixture overnight and bake it the next day.
 Follow your recipe for baking instructions.

-- To freeze RAW meatball mixture: You can freeze the raw mixture for up to three months.
+- Freeze RAW meatball mixture: You can freeze the raw mixture for up to three months.
 To do this, form the meatballs and place them on a baking sheet lined with parchment paper or a silicone baking mat.
 Freeze the meatballs until they are firm.
 Then, transfer the frozen meatballs to an airtight, freezer-safe container and freeze for up to three months.
 When ready to cook the meatballs, bake until lightly browned and cooked through — about 20 minutes.